evrblk/monstera-example/README.md

   `update_request_proto`, `update_response_proto`, etc. For example, `AcquireLockRequest` must be included into `UpdateRequest`, `AcquireLockResponse` must be included into `UpdateResponse`.

-The reason why I do not generate high level containers (in `./corepb/cloud.proto`) is because of protobuf field tags.
+The reason why I do not generate high level containers (in `corepb/cloud.proto`) is because of protobuf field tags.
 They need to be consistent and never change.
-That means I would need to assign field tags right in the yaml file.
+That means I would need to assign field tags right in the yaml file, which I did not like.
 If I find an elegant and safe way to do it, I will simplify this codegen part.

+`sharding.go` has an implementation of a shard key calculator.
+I chose not to use annotations or reflection to extract shard keys from requests.
+Instead, Monstera codegen generates a simple interface where every  method corresponds to a `*Request` object.
+You specify explicitly how to extract a shard key from each request with one line of Go code.